Falken42/SecondReality/README.md

 - Part 2 (u2a): Not yet implemented.
 - Part 3 (pam): Screen flash and fade renders fully, explosion effect partially works.
 Bugs: Graphic corruption, and incorrect page flipping.
 - Part 4 (beg): Renders and executes fully.
+- Part 15 (dots): Renders and executes fully.
+Bugs: Crashes on Android near the end.
 - No audio playback code has been written yet.
 - Timing and synchronization is not perfect.